KDAB/knut/docs/API/knut/rcdocument.md

 !!!
 Warning "Experimental API"
     The API here is still experimental, and may change in follow-up release.
 Use it at your own risk.

-Convert all actions using the `flags`.
+Converts all actions using the `flags`.

 The `flags` are used to fill the iconPath of the action: